Sociology (SOC)

 Urban life and settings in the U.S. and internationally.
 Analysis of the impact of the global context.
 Economic, ethnic, gender, cultural, political and technological changes.
 (This course is offered as SOC 480 and USP 470.
 Students may not repeat the course under an alternate prefix.)

-SOC 482 Global Immigration and Immigrants (Units: 3)
+SOC 482 Transnational Filipino Families, Migration, and Community (Units: 3)

-Social, cultural, and historical issues associated with international migration.
-Reasons why people migrate and how migration changes social institutions, local communities, whole countries, and the migrants themselves.
+Social, cultural, and historical issues associated with transnational migrant Filipino families and their communities.
+Reasons why Filipinos migrate and how migration changes social institutions, local communities both within and outside the Philippines, and the migrants themselves.

 SOC 483 Global Sociology (Units: 4)